-In-house use is available to all at no charge.
-Adult and junior fiction and non-fiction books, magazines, large-print books, CD audio books, DVDs and EBooks are available.
-The library also has a microfilm reader and a microfilm collection of newspapers dating from the 1880’s for Portage, MacGregor and Gladstone.
+The library provides access to books for all ages, magazines, large-print books, audio books, DVDs and eBooks.
+The library also has a microfilm reader and a microfilm collection of newspapers dating from the 1880's for Portage, MacGregor and Gladstone.

 The wide range of library services offered include:

 author readings and book launches;